ManuvelVictor/Simple-Weather/README.md

 # Simple-Weather
-This project is an Android application that provides a simple and intuitive user interface for Login and Signup features using Firebase Authentication.
-It offers the ability to authenticate users with email and password, as well as with Google Sign-In.
-The UI is designed with a modern and appealing Material Theme, and makes use of a CardView for the Login and Signup screens.
-The project also includes the use of external design tools such as Canva and Figma to create custom graphics and UI elements.
-Overall, this project is a great example of how to integrate Firebase Authentication and UI design into an Android application.
+This project is an Android application that provides a simple  weather app uses OpenWeather API to fetch and display weather data for different time intervals (five days, one day, and three hours).
+It includes a custom AsyncTask for retrieving the user's location and another custom AsyncTask for fetching weather data based on location and time.
+You have also implemented a Manage Location activity that allows the user to edit and remove locations from SharedPreferences.
+The app's UI is designed using Canva and Figma, with a scrollable main activity that displays weather details and a NavigationView on the left for displaying recent searched locations.
+Overall, your weather app is a functional and user-friendly tool for checking weather information.

 ## Tech Stack

 * Java
-* Firebase
+* Open Weather Api
 * Figma
 * Canva

 ## Lessons Learned

-* Integrated Firebase authentication with email and password for user login and signup.
-* Implemented Google Sign-In for allowing users to sign in with their Google account.
-* Worked with XML to create interfaces for login and signup within a CardView.
-* Utilized Material theme for designing the UI of the app.
-* Designed app UI using Canva and Figma, learning the basics of UI/UX design.
-* Improved my understanding of app development and how to implement secure user authentication.
+* Gained knowledge about how to use OpenWeather API and fetch weather data based on location and time.
+* Gained experience in using the NavigationView to create a side drawer menu that displays recent searched locations.
+* Gained experience in creating a scrollable UI with the help of the ScrollView widget in Android.
+* Gained experience in managing location data by implementing the Manage Location activity, allowing the user to edit and remove locations from the SharedPreferences.
+* Learned how to use external tools like Canva and Figma to design a UI for the app.
+* Learned how to make REST API calls and parse JSON data using JSON parser and JSON fetcher library in Android.
+* Learned how to use SharedPreferences to store and retrieve data persistently in Android.
+* Learned how to use AsyncTask to perform background tasks and update the UI thread with results.
+* Gained knowledge about creating a custom AsyncTask to retrieve user's location.

 ## Screenshots